apple/coremltools/docs-guides/source/multifunction-models.md

 # Multifunction Models

 An `mlprogram` Core ML model typically contains a single function, called `main`.
-This is the default form in which a model is constructed, such as when it's produced via the conversion process.
+This is the default form in which a model is constructed, such as when it’s produced via the conversion process.
 Starting with `iOS18`/`macOS15`, you can produce an `mlprogram` with multiple functions in it.
 Each function, indexed by its unique name, can then be independently loaded and invoked for inference.